-(f) Time limit to avail the input tax credit: A registered person is not entitled to avail input tax credit on tax invoice/ debit notes after the due date of furnishing of the return under section 39 for the month of September of the subsequent financial year or furnishing of the relevant annual return, whichever is earlier.
+(I) Time limit to avail the input tax credit: A registered person is not entitled to avail input tax credit on tax invoice/ debit notes after the due date of furnishing of the return under section 39 for the month of September of the subsequent financial year or furnishing of the relevant annual return, whichever is earlier.
 In fact, not only is registration a pre-requisite (see, 'registered taxable person' shall be entitled to claim credit) but filing of return under section 39 is also a requirement.
 Input tax credit is a right that does not 'vest' until the last of conditions in section 16(2) are fulfilled.
 Until then, this right i.e., input tax credit is inchoate (or incomplete or in-formation) and not a vested right.
 Rights that are not yet vested can lapse by limitation unless effective steps to actualize those rights are taken by the person.
 And once the right stands vested, it becomes indefeasible except by operation of subsequent inherent conditions.
 In other words, input tax credit which is a right in law of the taxable person is not fully mature and is not available to the taxable person until all pre-conditions (steps to actualize available rights) have been taken.
 Section 16(2) lays down these steps that can be taken immediately or in course of time.
-And once all these steps are taken then the right i.e 'available' becomes a right that can be 'availed'.
+And once all these steps are taken then the right i.e. 'available' becomes a right that can be 'availed'.
 After the credit stands availed, it is available without any time limit.
 Section 18(4) provides a condition (known at the time of availing credit) that this credit will be reversed if the outward supplies become exempted.
 Other than this situation, the credit availed is permanently available to the taxable person.
-Now, in a situation where the credit that is 'available' is somehow delayed and 'not availed', it would still be available but not beyond the limitation prescribed in Section 16(4).
+Now, in a situation where the credit that is 'available' is somehow delayed and 'not taken', it would still be available but not beyond the limitation prescribed in Section 16(4).
 Once the limitation prescribed in section 16(4) sets in, the credit which is 'not availed' by virtue of the limitation prescribed is proper in view of the principle of reaching finality in respect of all 'available' credits that may 'not' be intended to be availed.
 Experts suggest that in case of doubt, one can avail the credit and then reverse under protest under intimation to revenue.
-This would ensure that the time limitation would not be the reason for non availment once clarity emerges from Courts.
+This would ensure that the time limitation would not be the reason for not taking ITC once clarity emerges from Courts.

-Section 16(4) provides for time limit for availment of credit for Invoices and Debit Notes.
-Bill of Entry is not mentioned in Section 16(4) and hence it appears that there is no time limit for availment of credit in case of Bill of Entry.
-However, Table 8 of Form GSTR 9 (Annual Return format) suggests that credit related to bill of entry not availed within the due date will lapse.
+Section 16(4) provides for time limit for taking credit for Invoices and Debit Notes.
+Bill of Entry is not mentioned in Section 16(4) and hence it appears that there is no time limit for taking credit in case of Bill of Entry.